ramseyjiang/go_mid_to_senior/puzzles/ratelimit/readme.md

 In Golang that implements 3 basic rate limiting algorithms:

-1. Leaky bucket Algorithm The bucket is like a queue or buffer, requests are processed at a fixed rate.
+1. Leaky bucket Algorithm.
+The bucket is like a queue or buffer, requests are processed at a fixed rate.
 Requests will be added to the bucket as long as the bucket is not full, any extra request spills over the bucket edge are discarded.

-   Leaky bucket Algorithm Limits based on a single request per specified time interval.
+   Leaky bucket Algorithm limits based on a single request per specified time interval.
 A throttler is to handle burst programs by only allowing a certain number of requests to be processed per time duration.
 For example, a public API may try to regulate the server load by only allowing 10 requests per second, per client.